Key Facts France is the second largest country in Europe, with the fifth largest population in Europe.

 In 1789, the French Revolution managed to overthrow the monarchy.
 This led to the establishment of the National Assembly, an elected government.

-The French population has very diverse origins.
+Population and Culture The French population has very diverse origins.
 Many people have settled in France including the Celts, Romans, Germans, Russians, Asians, Africans and North Americans.
 The populations tend to vary by region.

 Historically, France was primarily a rural community.
 Today about 75% of people live in cities or towns.